This site contains no information about the edibility or toxicity of mushrooms.

-This is a medium-sized to large, fleshy mushroom with pale whitish to pale orange-yellow cap.
+Hydnum repandum, also known as Hedgehog Mushroom or Wood Hedgehog, is a medium-sized to large, fleshy mushroom with a pale whitish to pale orange-yellow cap.
 It grows on soil in broad-leaf or coniferous woods.

-orange-, yellow- or tan-colored, irregular in shape (it may be convex or concave at maturity), with a wavy margin that is rolled inward when young.
+creamy white sometimes with a yellowish tinge, irregular in shape (it may be convex or concave at maturity), with a wavy margin that is rolled inward when young.
 The cap surface is generally dry and smooth, although mature specimens may show cracking.
-Viewed from above, the caps of mature specimens resemble somewhat those of chanterelles.
-The flesh is thick, white, firm, brittle, and bruises yellow to orange-brown.
-The underside is densely covered with small, slender off-white to pinkish spines measuring 2–7 mm long.
+The flesh is thick, white, firm and brittle.
+The undersurface has densely packed, soft spines that are round and measure 2–5 mm long.
+They are creamy to very pale orange and do not bruise.
 These spines sometimes run down at least one side of the stem.
-Odor not distinctive.
+Odour not distinctive.
 Stem

-Thick, central of off center; colored like cap or lighter.
+thick, central of off center; colored like cap or lighter.
+Spore print

 on the MushroomExpert.Com Web site.

 on the www.first-nature.com web site.